gwbres/zynq7-sdr/README.md

 **#Embedded Linux**

-Set a work environment for the zedboard-zynq7 by following this page created by P.Ballister -- https://github.com/balister/oe-gnuradio-manifest -- this has been tested on both the zynq7 and the zc706.
+Set a work environment for the zedboard-zynq7 by following this page created by P.Ballister -- https://github.com/balister/oe-gnuradio-manifest -- this has been tested on both the zedboard and the zc706.

 http://gnuradio.org/redmine/projects/gnuradio/wiki/Zynq has nice informations on out to create the SD-image.